Mental Health Book

 4. Not limited to an Axis I Diagnosis (examples follow)

-1. Eating disorder and preoccupation with food
+2. Not due to Eating Disorder and its related preoccupation with food

 5. Obsessions or Compulsions not due to secondary cause

-1. Not due to Substance Abuse
+1. Not due to Substance Abuse (or to its related preoccupation with illicit substances)

 2. Not due to underlying medical condition

-8. Tools: Self-Assessment
+X. Tools: Self-Assessment

 1. Diagnosis